-Bill Reid's In addition to Bill, players on Reid tracks and samples may include Clayton Ivey, piano; Denis Solee, saxophone & clarinet; Bill Hullett or Chris Reeves, lead guitar; Glen Duncan or Ron Knuth, fiddle, mandolin; Michael Douchette or Tony "Little Sun" Glover, French harp (harmonica); Michael Douchette, steel guitar; Dow Tomlin, Bass; Tommy Wells, Eddie Anderson, or Stephen Meyer, drums; Vickie Carrico, Etta Britt, J'Nae Fincannon, Christine Albert, Mike Blakely and/or Brian Collins, additional vocals; Sue Ann Meyer, organ & additional strings; Stephen Meyer, engineer & dobro; Bill Reid, vocals, rhythm guitar, and alternative lead.
+Bill Reid's In addition to Bill, players on Reid tracks and samples may include Clayton Ivey, piano & Hammond B-3; Denis Solee, saxophone & clarinet; Bill Hullett or Chris Reeves, lead guitar; Glen Duncan or Ron Knuth, fiddle, mandolin; Michael Douchette or Tony "Little Sun" Glover, French harp (harmonica); Michael Douchette, steel guitar; Dow Tomlin, Bass; Tommy Wells, Eddie Anderson, Wes Little, Tim Grogan, or Stephen Meyer, drums; Vickie Carrico, Etta Britt, Michael Black, J'Nae Fincannon, Christine Albert, Mike Blakely and/or Brian Collins, additional vocals; Sue Ann Meyer, organ & additional strings; Stephen Meyer, engineer & dobro; Bill Reid, vocals, rhythm guitar, and alternative lead.
 2011 and 2012 cuts and tracks recorded at Hilltop Recording Studios, Nashville (John Nicholson, engineer).
-2011 and 2012 Mastering by Jerry Tubb, Terra Nova Digital Audio, Austin, Texas.
+2011-2015 Mastering by Jerry Tubb, Terra Nova Digital Audio, Austin, Texas.

 |